 rock county pump station & ADRIAN Meter Building:

 A contract for a mainline booster pump station and meter building was awarded to Gridor Construction of Buffalo, MN in September 2016.
 The meter building reached substantial completion on March 4, 2018 and the pump station reached substantial completion on May 2, 2018.
 Final construction cost was $3.7 million.
-The pump station is about five miles south of Luverne, MN and the meter building, which will be a second connection point for Lincoln Pipestone RWS and includes pumps, is a few miles east of Adrian, MN.
-This contract also includes adding two more pumps to the joint Rock Rapids/Rock County RWD meter building/pump station on the IA side of the IA/MN border.
+The pump station is about five miles south of Luverne, MN and the meter building, which is a second connection point for Lincoln Pipestone RWS and includes pumps, is a few miles east of Adrian, MN.
+This contract also included adding two more pumps to the joint Rock Rapids/Rock County RWD meter building/pump station on the IA side of the IA/MN border.

 wORTHINGTON & MCWC-EAST METER BUILDINGS:

 A contract for these two meter buildings was awarded to KHC Construction of Marshall, MN in August 2017.
 Substantial completion was reached on the Worthington meter building in October 2018 and the MCWC-East meter building in November 2018.
 Final completion has not yet been reached, but Lewis & Clark’s cost is expected to be around $1.7 million.
-The MCWC-East meter building along Six Mile Road southeast of Sioux Falls will provide Minnehaha Community Water Corp with their third and final connection.
+The MCWC-East meter building along Six Mile Road southeast of Sioux Falls provides Minnehaha Community Water Corp with their third and final connection.